davidae/smpl-msg/README.md

 ```

 ## Reconnection
 There might be a hicup on the network and the AMQP library does not implement any automatic reconnection functionality.
-A simple implementation of a one-time retry to re-establish the connection is implemented.
+A simple implementation of a one-time retry to re-establish the connection is available.